davidstutz/bootstrap-multiselect/README.md

 Bootstrap Multiselect is a JQuery based plugin to provide an intuitive user interface for using select inputs with the multiple attribute present.
 Instead of a select a bootstrap button will be shown as dropdown menu containing the single options as checkboxes.

+**Note:** The option names may have changed due to the latest updates.

 ## Demo

 A demo of different configurations can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).